nyumets/nyumets.github.io/docs/brainapi.md

 </style>

 <h2>Clinical Data</h2>
-<p> NYUMets de-identified clinical data is divided into three datasets with feature details viewable below:<br>
+<p> NYUMets_Brain de-identified clinical data is divided into three datasets with feature details viewable below:<br>
 <ul>
     <li><a href="#time_series">Time Series Dataset</a> - Each row in the time series dataset represents a point in time, in units of days indexed from each patient’s initial gamma knife radiosurgery.
 Dataset variables include clinical details related to medication changes, imaging timing/references to raw imaging files, procedure timing, clinical follow up, and outcomes. </li>
     <li><a href="#individual_dataset"> Individual Dataset </a> - Each row represents an individual patient with demographic details and summary clinical data.</li>